jshinm/Codewar_practice/README.md

-# Codewar_practice
+# Coding Practice

-Daily coding exercise at Codewar
+Daily coding exercise at Codewar and Leetcode